jaykibi/split/README.md

-# split, a platform that allows couples to split payments
+# split, a payment platform that allows couples to split payments